techreturners/introduction-to-test-doubles-java/activities/activity_5.md

 ### Extension

-- Can you find a way to test multiple different Bubble Tea Requests without having to repeat the same test code again and again? **Hint**: You may want to have a think about test parameterisation
+- Can you find a way to test multiple different Bubble Tea Requests without having to repeat the same test code again and again? **Hint**: You may want to have a think about test parameterisation.

+---
+### Key Study Notes

+☑️ A Spy enables you to focus (spy on) specific methods on a real object.
+We call this object the ‘spied object’.